About us

 Director of Projects

-Carolina is ML4Good's Director of Projects.
-She's responsible for helping us expand across the continents and maintaining the liaison between ML4G and local organisers.
+Carolina's responsible for helping us expand across the continents and maintaining the liaison between ML4G and local organisers.

 History